 or ewe lambs carrying multiple fetuses.
 There is simply not

-enough room.
+enough room for everything. .
 Preventing ewes from becoming overfat and limiting

 intake are two ways to reduce vaginal prolapses.

 Lactation places the greatest nutritional demand on ewes.
 How

 much you feed a ewe will depend upon how many lambs she is nursing,